gsbDBI/ds-wgan/docs/source/train.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The function ``apply_generator`` from class :ref:`data_wrapper` replaces columns in ``df`` that are produced by the generator.
 The generated data is of size equal to the number of rows in ``df``.
-Variables in ``def`` that are not produced by the generator are not modified.
+Variables in ``df`` that are not produced by the generator are not modified.

 ``df_generated`` contains the artificially generated data.